thelgis/geo-dsl/README.md

 and contain query examples with the DSL and their non-DSL pure Hibernate counter part.

 To run the integration tests you will need a Postgres Database with the PostGIS plugin.
-You can easily set up the integration tests Database with the following Docker image:
+You can easily set up the integration tests Database with Docker (you will need to have Docker installed).

 ```bash
 docker volume create postgis_data
 docker run --name=postgis -d -e POSTGRES_USER=test -e POSTGRES_PASS=test -e POSTGRES_DBNAME=postgis -e ALLOW_IP_RANGE=0.0.0.0/0 -p 5432:5432 -v postgis_data:/var/lib/postgresql kartoza/postgis:9.6-2.4
 ```

-Then create the database schema and populate it with data using the script:
+Then create the database schema and populate it with data by running the following script:
 ```bash
 geo-dsl/src/test/resources/db/integration_tests_db.sql
 ```